CONNECTING LOCAL GROWERS TO LOCAL MARKETS

 Anyone can become a member - whether you are a backyard grower, small family farmer, wild forager, landscaper with access to food or realtive of someone who is.

-Ask for Dean or Saleh at Kahumana Organic Farms during drop-in hours to learn more.
+Ask for Tommy or Trida at Kahumana Organic Farms during drop-in hours to learn more.
 We are located at 86-660 Lualualei Homestead Road in Waianae.

 Kahumana Organic Farms presents the first online workshop in a series of upcoming videos focused on fruit cultivation in Hawai’i.